 This guide provides information about researching New Zealand law, including books, subscription databases, and free internet resources.
 To learn more about starting research in a foreign law jurisdiction you're unfamiliar with please visit our instructional video on Foreign Law Research Basics.
 The primary focus of this guide is on English-language materials, but Te Reo (Māori Language) materials are also discussed.

-New Zealand operates as a unitary state, and not as a federal system like Australia or Canada.
-Its legislature is unicameral, that is, there exists in its Parliament only a House of Representatives, with no Upper House.
-Like its parent state, New Zealand has no written constitution, although a constitution exists in a series of statutes, letters of patent, treaties, and tradition.
-Due to its once being part of the United Kingdom, New Zealand still operates using the common law tradition.
+New Zealand operates as a unitary state with a unicameral legislature (there exists in its Parliament only a House of Representatives, with no Upper House).
+The Constitution Act and New Zealand Constitution Act anchor the modern New Zealand constitution.
+Due to its history as part of the United Kingdom, New Zealand still operates using the common law tradition.
 New Zealand is part of the Commonwealth of Nations.